 A recent study conducted by Trone Brand Energy in collaboration with Brakke Consulting, Inc. revealed some behaviors among pet owners that present new opportunities for reaching this audience.
 Not surprisingly, the newest generation of pet owners are the biggest driver behind these behaviors.

 Like most of us, pet owners are busy and seek convenience wherever possible.
 Use of services is one way pet owners help manage their time.
 Doggy day care, boarding and pet sitting services help pet owners juggle their schedules while keeping their pets happy.
-One quarter of pet owners use at least one of these services, and Millennials over-index on all three of them.
+21 percent of pet owners use at least one of these services, and Millennials over-index on all three of them.
 This is an opportunity to influence the influencer by providing samples, coupons or literature about your brand to those who supply these pet care services.
 Remember: if they are in the industry, they most likely have pets of their own.

 Anthropomorphism of pets and premiumization of products is a global trend not isolated to the United States.
 Pet parents are demanding more, including new ways to take their pets along wherever they go.
 This demand has caused an influx of new opportunities including a sharp growth in pet-friendly hotels and even the creation of pubs that have a dog park on site with dog sitters monitoring services.
 Pet parents are on the go, but still want to spend as much time as possible with their pets.
 As you might suspect, the younger generation of pet parents is the most likely to capitalize on these trends.
 Here’s what the Trone Brand Energy study revealed about traveling with pets.